kerajel/PdfToHtmlNet/README.md

 ```

-The actual converting is done by a python executable which is deployed to your PC.
+The actual converting is done by a python executable which is deployed to the executing machine.
 You can specify the directory in which it would be stored before calling the 'Convert' method:
 ```
 c.ExecutableDirectory = "directory path";
 ```